Candida Real-time PCR Panel

 Specimens are approved for testing in New York only when indicated in the Specimen Information field above.

-The CPT codes provided are based on Viracor-IBT's interpretation of the American Medical Association's Current Procedural Terminology (CPT) codes and are provided for informational purposes only.
+The CPT codes provided are based on Viracor Eurofins' interpretation of the American Medical Association's Current Procedural Terminology (CPT) codes and are provided for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Questions regarding coding should be addressed to your local Medicare carrier.
-Viracor-IBT assumes no responsibility for billing errors due to reliance on the CPT codes illustrated in this material.
+Viracor Eurofins assumes no responsibility for billing errors due to reliance on the CPT codes illustrated in this material.

 PCR tests are performed pursuant to a license agreement with Roche Molecular Systems, Inc.